 No Advertising

-One of the refreshing experiences during my month’s test of Roku, especially watching TV series, was 0 commercials.
-Each 45 minute episode of an hourly program was stripped of interruptions by advertising.
-Very nice.
+One of the refreshing experiences using Roku channels, especially watching TV series, is no commercials.
+Each 45 minute episode of an hourly program is stripped of interruptions by advertising, while some of the newer movie channels pause briefly for a short commercial spot.

 Pricing Strategy

 Is this a viable, sustainable pricing strategy?
-Will it keep Roku, NetFlix, Amazon On Demand and other programmers in business?
+Will it keep Roku, NetFlix, Amazon On Demand and other programming services in business?
 I think so.
-While the “use all you want” strategy for less than $15 a month is low, Amazon, MLB and other program providers charge $3-$5 for each movie or television show.
+While the “use all you want” strategy for less than $8 a month is low, Amazon, MLB and other program providers charge $3-$5 for each movie or television show.
 To me, that’s an acceptable “pay what you use” plan.
 A video store would charge me the same or higher.

 Amazon, by the way, gives you the option to purchase and store your videos.
 You never have to worry about losing a DVD or having your dog destroy it playing Frisbee.
-Amazon keeps the video on its secure servers and you can watch the DVD anytime.
+Amazon keeps the video on its secure servers allowing you to view content anytime you want.

 The Ultimate Mobile Multimedia Device